chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 ### Sap Knockout {#sap-knockout}

 If a character studies his target for 3 rounds and then makes a sneak attack with a sap and hits, the attack has the additional effect of possibly knocking the target unconscious.
 While studying the target, the character can undertake other actions so long as his attention stays focused on the target and the target does not detect the character or recognize the character as an enemy.
 If the target of such an attack fails a Fortitude save (DC character's class level + 1 per d6 of sneak attack or similar class feature) against the knockout effect, she falls unconscious.
-The target is rendered helpless and unable to act for 1d6 minutes plus 1 minute per level of the character.
-If the target receives 1 point of healing (such as from a cure spell), they are woken up, but take a -2 to all actions for the next 3d6 minutes.
+The target is rendered helpless and unable to act for {% die_roll 1 6 0 %} minutes plus 1 minute per level of the character.
+If the target receives 1 point of healing (such as from a cure spell), they are woken up, but take a -2 to all actions for the next {% die_roll 3 6 0 %} minutes.
 If the target's saving throw succeeds, the attack is just a normal sneak attack.
 Once the character has completed the 3 rounds of study, he must make the knockout attack within the next 3 rounds.

 If a knockout attack is attempted and fails (the target makes her save) or if the character does not launch the attack within 3 rounds of completing the study, 3 new rounds of study are required before he can attempt another knockout attack.